By Meghan Chua

 For a long time, strange district shapes like that were considered the hallmark of gerrymandering.
 But shape isn’t always an indicator of whether a district’s borders have been deliberately tampered with to achieve different results.

-“These eyeball tests for whether something looks good or bad don’t work,” said PhD student Lorenzo Najt.
+“These eyeball tests for whether something looks good or bad don’t work,” said PhD student Elle Najt.
 “What people have been trying to do is to establish a different kind of comparison.”

 To that end, mathematicians analyze how to use algorithms to tell whether a political district is gerrymandered.